Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 Joseph Vafi

 And then just maybe – I'll just sneak one more in.
-Is it fair to say that with some of these – you're signing bigger and bigger enterprises.
-Is it fair to say that most of them are coming online initially at that kind of $500,000 ACV metric that you call out for the larger deals?
+Is it fair to say that with some of these – you're signing bigger and bigger enterprises, is it fair to say that most of them are coming online initially at that kind of $500,000 ACV metric that you call out for the larger deals?
 Or do they actually start sometimes smaller?
 Thanks a lot.

 Tien Tzuo

 It is a range.
 And it's a little bit part of what we do.
 We can do anything from a small launch.
 And so, there's a company that says, I want to get into subscriptions and not really sure how.

 Look, let's put an idea together, let's launch something.
 Typically, you find that that you've got pent-up demand in your customer base because of the power of your brand, the power of your customers.
 And you'd be pleasantly surprised by the success of the launch.
 All the way to, look, I've already got the subscription business, right, and I've got a $1 billion that I need to move on to your platform.
 That's going to be the foundation for my growth going forward.
 And so, you're going to see deal sizes really range quite a bit as a result.
 And I think that's the power of the pricing capability.
 And quite frankly, that's the power of subscription businesses, cloud businesses in general, right?
 The ability to size the usage and the size the consumption to [indiscernible] the company wants to start with, but have a path to grow with them over time to be worth seven digits or more.

 Operator